wbzhou2001/wbzhou2001.github.io/index.md

 My research interests lie in developing data-driven methods for social good, integrating machine learning, statistical, and operations research techniques.
 My work spans areas such as generative modeling, uncertainty quantification, spatio-temporal analysis, and causal inference.
-Recently, I have concentrated on applying these methods to challenges in sustainability, public health, and seismology.
+Recently, I have concentrated on applying these methods to sustainability, public health, and seismology.

 ## Papers